 An introduction to the history of food preservation and human nutrition.
 Current world food patterns, organisations and trade.
-Food chemistry and the role of nutrients in human nutrition; elements of food microbiology, food hygiene and public health aspects of foods.
-Parameters of food quality; food choice and social behaviour; food and society.
+Food development programs, regional and international agencies and activities.
+Parameters of food quality; food choice and social behaviour, food and society.
+Students present a seminar on aspects of food science in Session 2.

-38.152G Food Process Laboratory
+38.152G Food Process Laboratory S1 T4

-An integrated series of laboratory and pilot plant exercises illustrating the principles and procedures involved in processing of foods.
+An integrated series of laboratory and pilot plant exercises illustrating the principles and procedures involved in processing and examination of foods.